nautls/nautilus-wallet/docs/dapp-connector/wallet-interaction.md

-# Interacting with a wallet
+# Interacting With a Wallet

 Once we gain access to the wallet, we can interact with it through the [Context API](/dapp-connector/api-overview#context-api).
 [As explained earlier](wallet-connection#avoid-globally-instantiating-of-the-ergo-object), this API may or may not be globally injected into your dApp's context, depending on your implementation.